shinyshoe/ua2sql/README.md

-# ua2sql
+# unity_analytics_export
-Python program used to convert Unity Analytics raw data export into rows in PostgreSQL tables.
+Python program used to pull Unity Analytics raw data export into a local directory.

 Usage:

-    python ua2sql.py <path to config file>
+    python unity_analytics_export.py <path_to_config_file> <start_date> <end_date>

+- The start date (inclusive) of the export.
+The date is expressed in YYYY-MM-DD format (ISO–8601).

+- The end data (exclusive) of the export.
+The date is expressed in YYYY-MM-DD format (ISO 8601).
+This is the date at which to close the query.
+When searching for the current day, use the following day’s date.

 This program does the following:

-1. Collects `appStart`, `custom`, and `transaction` Unity Analytics feeds via Unity's Raw Data Export HTTP API.
+1. Requests to export `custom` raw data from Unity Analytics using the HTTP API.
-2. Connects to a PostgreSQL database and inserts the collected data into database rows.
-3. (Optional) Copies collected raw data into a backup location for long term storage.
-This location is specified via `backup_collection_path`.
-4. Deletes the raw dumps stored locally to keep things clean.
+2. Downloads the exported data into the directory specified in the format `<collection_path>/start-date_end-date`

 The configuration file must be a valid `json` file containing these parameters:

     {
-      "postgres_server": "<name or ip>",
-      "database": "<db name>",
-      "user": "<db user with insert permissions>",
-      "password": "<db user pwd>",
-      "local_collection_path": "<local temp file storage path>",
-      "backup_collection_path": "<long term backup path>",
+      "collection_path": "<long term backup path>",
       "unity_project_id":  "<unity project id>",
       "unity_export_api_key": "<unity api key>"
     }

-On the PostgreSQL side this program will create four tables.
-One table each for `appStart`, `custom`, and `transaction` data streams.
-These map one-to-one with the data Unity reports.
-Finally, the program makes a `jobId` table which is used to track the previous job GUID for each data stream type to continue from the last time the program was run.

-The first time this program is run it will try to gather as much data from Unity as possible - 30 days.
-Subsequent runs using the same configuration file will continue exactly where it left off last time.
-Suggested use is to run this program once per day.

 The program has been tested on both Python 2.7.5. and 3.5.2.

 Python library dependencies and versions used during development:

 1. requests 2.10.0
-2. pyscopg2 2.6.2
-3. SQLAlchemy 1.0.15